 - Going slowly.
 As with any kind of exercise, you should never give your body more than it can handle—doing too much too fast can cause injury and further problems in your veins.
 Be sure that you only lift as much as your body can take and increase the amount of weight you lift gradually.

 - Cooling down.
-Let your muscles and veins unwind by spending another 10 minutes after your workout on a light cardiovascular activities and stretching.
+You need to let your body relax during weightlifting, especially if you have varicose or spider veins.
+Let your muscles and veins unwind by spending 10 minutes after your workout on light cardiovascular activity and stretching.
 You can also put on compression stockings after your workout and elevate your legs to improve your circulation and help your muscles recover.

 Because strong muscles will help you maintain strong veins, adding strength training to your workouts can be a huge help during vein treatment in Boca Raton.
 If you have any questions or concerns about lifting weights during vein treatment, don’t hesitate to ask Dr. Schoenhaus for her advice.